raysan5/raylib/tools/rexm/README.md

 ## `rexm` technology used

-Usually this kind of pipelines are implemented with high-level scripting languages like Python due to all the functionality already provided, specially useful for files/paths management or text files editing but those languages also require the interpreter available to run.
+Usually these kinds of pipelines are implemented with high-level scripting languages like Python due to all the functionality already provided, specially useful for files/paths management or text files editing but those languages also require the interpreter available to run.
 I decided to follow a less common route, implementing the tool directly in C, the language I use for raylib and all my tools.

 C standard library does not provide a lot of the high-level functionality required for files and text management but here is where raylib came to the rescue. raylib already contained some functions to work with the file system and to manage text, so I decided to implement the required additional ones to use raylib on pipelines building.

-The main benefit of using C and raylib is that the pipeline can be created in C and it can be build int an independent multi-platform dependency-free executable tool; it also open the door for a possible expansion into a UI interface, if required in the future.
+The main benefit of using C and raylib is that the pipeline can be created in C and it can be build int an independent multi-platform dependency-free executable tool; it also opens the door for a possible expansion into a UI interface, if required in the future.

 As mentioned, implementing the pipeline in C with raylib required some additional support functions to be added, to simplify some tasks and align with functionality provided by high-level languages; but it was not dramatic and the truth is that the development process just flowed smoothly.